panacloud-modern-global-apps/full-stack-serverless-cdk/step48_AWS MediaLive/README.md

 # After Deployment.

 ## Install Streaming Application
-- [Desktop] :  install OBS Studeio https://obsproject.com/download    or
+- [Desktop] :  install OBS Studio https://obsproject.com/download
 - [MobileApp] : Larix Broadcaster (Android)

 ## Manually start the Channel
-This Stack doesn't start your channel automatically due to costs, so open MediaLive in the AWS Console and click the Channels link in the sidebar, select "MyLieStream" and  click the orange "start" button in the top right to start the channel.
+This Stack doesn't start your channel automatically due to costs, so open MediaLive in the AWS Console and click the Channels link in the sidebar, select "MyLiveStream" and  click the orange "start" button in the top right to start the channel.

 ** [Remember] to stop your channel after you are done testing, AWS MediaLive will charges per second.